kanidm/kanidm/book/src/developers/designs/application_passwords.md

 Since application passwords are related to applications, on delete of an application all entries that have a bound application password should be removed from user accounts.

+Trying to delete a group linked to an application will raise an error showing the user that something still requires it.

 ### Access controls